Legal Glossary

 Wrongful Death

-Wrongful death occurs when the negligent or malicious act of an individual a group of individuals results in death.
+Wrongful death occurs when the negligent or malicious act of an individual or a group of individuals results in death.
 Wrongful death lawsuits allege that the death in question was attributable to the willful or negligent act of another.